The Color Morale: Formation and We All Have Demons (2007–2010)

-My Devil in Your Eyes and line-up changes (2010–2012)
+My Devil in Your Eyes and lineup changes (2010–2012)

 The Color Morale live in 2011.

 In late 2010, the band began writing their upcoming second studio album and headed into the studio once again, with Joey Sturgis resuming position as producer.
 The band's second studio album titled My Devil in Your Eyes was released on March 8, 2011.
 Shortly before the release, bassist Justin Hieser left the band for personal reasons.
 Shortly after his leaving, the band recruited a replacement Anthony Wick to take over duties as bassist.
 While on tour, Hieser reunited with the band and Wick stepped down as bassist.
 Then, shortly after leaving for the "Scream It Like You Mean It 2011 Tour", guitarist John Bross left the band due to getting engaged and wanting to settle down to start a family, as well as focusing on his clothing line.
 Hieser took over duties as rhythm guitarist, and bass was tracked during live performances.
 During the 2012 Fire & Ice tour, they recruited bassist Ryan Pulice, former member of the band Rosaline, to take over bass duties.
 In August 2012, it was quietly announced that lead guitarist Ramon Mendoza would be taking up a reduced role within the band in order to care for his newborn child.
 Former touring member and merchandise manager Devin King was confirmed as his replacement.